frontenddogma/web-development-glossary/manuscript/c.md

 : A software engineering approach in which software functionalities are delivered frequently through automated deployments.&nbsp;[†](#w-continuous-deployment)

 Continuous Integration
-: The practice of merging all developers' working copies to a shared mainline (version control) several times a day.&nbsp;[†](#w-continuous-integration)
+: The practice of merging all developers’ working copies to a shared mainline (version control) several times a day.&nbsp;[†](#w-continuous-integration)

 Continuous Media
 : Data for which there is a timing relationship between source and destination.
 The most common examples of continuous media are audio and motion video.
-Continuous media can be real-time (interactive), where there is a "tight" timing relationship between source and sink, or streaming (playback), where the relationship is less strict.&nbsp;[‡](#m-continuous-media)
+Continuous media can be real-time (interactive), where there is a “tight” timing relationship between source and sink, or streaming (playback), where the relationship is less strict.&nbsp;[‡](#m-continuous-media)

 Contrast
 : The difference in appearance of two or more parts of a field seen simultaneously or successively (hence: brightness contrast, lightness contrast, color contrast, simultaneous contrast, successive contrast, etc.).
 Visual information is always contained in some kind of visual contrast, thus contrast is an essential performance (and accessibility) feature of electronic visual displays.&nbsp;[†](#w-contrast)

 Cookie
-: A small piece of data sent from a website and stored on the user's computer by the user's web browser while the user is browsing.
-Cookies were designed to be a reliable mechanism for websites to remember stateful information or to record the user's browsing activity.
+: A small piece of data sent from a website and stored on the user’s computer by the user's web browser while the user is browsing.
+Cookies were designed to be a reliable mechanism for websites to remember stateful information or to record the user’s browsing activity.
 They can also be used to remember arbitrary pieces of information that the user previously entered.
 Cookies perform essential functions in the modern Web.
 Perhaps most importantly, authentication cookies are the most common method used by web servers to know whether the user is logged in or not, and which account they are logged in with.&nbsp;[†](#w-cookie)

 Corporate Design
 : The official graphical design of the logo and name of a company or institution (or government) used on letterheads, envelopes, forms, folders, brochures, etc.&nbsp;[†](#w-corporate-design)